jiayiwangjw/jiayiwangjw.github.io/_posts/2020-01-04-Logistic_Regression_with_a_Neural_Network_mindset_v6a.md

+---
+layout:     post
+title:      Deep Learning Basics 1
-# Logistic Regression with a Neural Network mindset
+subtitle:   Logistic Regression with a Neural Network mindset
+date:       2020-01-04
+author:     Jiayi
+header-img: img/post-bg-ios10.jpg
+catalog: true
+tags:
+    - Logistic Regression
+    - Deep Learning
+---

+#

 Welcome to your first (required) programming assignment!
 You will build a logistic regression classifier to recognize  cats.
 This assignment will step you through how to do this with a Neural Network mindset, and so will also hone your intuitions about deep learning.